Potential indicators of success in science – title

 Potential indicators of success in science

-When discussing success in science, there is a huge number of success parameters that are mostly incompatible with each other.
-I have listed below – in random order – several success indicators in science which may help to characterize a person, a group, or an institution as “successful in science”.
+When discussing success in science, there is a vast number of success parameters that are mostly incompatible with each other.
+I have listed below – in random order – several success indicators in science that may help characterize a person, a group, or an institution as “successful in science.”

 Research success in science